 Highlight of the day: Dorothy Vaughan was born on September 20, 1910.
 She was a mathematician and human computer who worked for NASA.
 In 1949, she became acting supervisor of the West Area Computers, the first African-American woman to supervise a staff at the center.
 Vaughan served as head of the West Computers until 1958.
 Vaughan and many other West Computers then joined the NASA Analysis and Computation Division, a group made up of men and women of all races.
 In 2016 a book by Margot Lee Shetterly—Hidden Figures: The American Dream and the Untold Story of the Black Women Mathematicians Who Helped Win the Space Race drew attention to the contributions of Vaughan and other West Computers, including Katherine Johnson and Mary Jackson. #WomeninNasa #WomensHistoryMonth

-about 1 year ago, Sacred Heart High School
+about 2 years ago, Sacred Heart High School

 whm